Prismatic cohomology relative to $\delta$-rings: Computation using descent

 By faithfulness of $U$, there exists at most one lift of this composite along $U$.
-If there exists one for each $x$, together the resulting maps $\varepsilon_x: F_1(x)\to F_2(x)$ form a natural transformation, and any natural transformation compatible with the diagram needs to be of this form.
+If there exists one for each $x$, together the resulting maps $\varepsilon_x: F_1(x)\to F_2(x)$ form a natural transformation again using faithfulness of $U$ and naturality of $\eta$ and $\nu$.
+Any natural transformation compatible with the diagram needs to be of this form.
 For existence, we pick $\widetilde{x}$ with $T(\widetilde{x}) \cong x$, and compose the resulting isomorphism

 for $i=1$ with the inverse of the corresponding isomorphism for $i=2$. \end{proof}